Lafayette Elementary

 Music

-If you have any questions about the concerts, please email me at sapayne@seattleschools.org
+And of course, If you have any questions, you can always email me at sapayne@seattleschools.org

 graphic of figures playing sports